If you have a gas fireplace in your home, chances are you’re well aware of the many benefits that one can offer.

 It can also help to boost longevity, ensuring that your fireplace serves you for many enjoyable years to come.
 With a little preventative care, you’re also providing a professional with the ongoing opportunity to inspect your fireplace and catch issues before they evolve into larger, more expensive problems.

-During a routine gas fireplace service and maintenance appointment, you should expect the following:
+During a routine gas fireplace maintenance and service appointment, you should expect the following:

 When it is time for a replacement, the good news is that they can easily be changed out.